mtiahrt/graphql-Subscriptions/README.md

 );
 ```

-create this function in public
+create this function in private
 ```
-CREATE OR REPLACE FUNCTION app_public.notify_foo_insert() RETURNS trigger
+CREATE OR REPLACE FUNCTION app_private.notify_foo_insert() RETURNS trigger
  LANGUAGE plpgsql
 AS $function$